halftermeyer/AoC-2023/README.md

 This is a repo for Advent of Code 2023.

-There will be a lot of Neo4j / cypher / apoc / GDS but, unlike [last year](https://github.com/halftermeyer/AoC-2022-cypher), not only and not every day.
+There will be a lot of Neo4j / cypher / apoc / GDS.

+Unlike [last year 100% cypher AoC](https://github.com/halftermeyer/AoC-2022-cypher), python will serve as a glue this year.

 ## day 1